bonsai-rx/docs/articles/create-package.md

 # Create a Package

 The Bonsai language can be extended with custom packages, which are installed and shared using [NuGet](https://learn.microsoft.com/en-us/nuget/what-is-nuget).
 Packages are typically written in the C# programming language, using the [Visual Studio](https://www.visualstudio.com/) development environment.
-We have developed a set of .NET templates that make it easier to create your own package project.
+We have developed a set of .NET templates that make it easier to create your own package.
 Once you have developed and refined your custom extensions you can package the code for installing in the Bonsai editor, or sharing with the community.

 ## Pre-requisites